HUD Emotional Support Animal Policy: What Changed

 • Can be any domesticated animal

-• Only protected in housing situations
+• Protected only in housing situations

-• Require a letter from a licensed mental health professional
+• Require a licensed ESA letter

 Key difference: Service animals can go with you to Target.
 ESAs cannot.